 Family members may have to make difficult healthcare and financial decisions, act as caregivers and provide emotional support to others.
 If the decision is made to stop medical support, families experience strong emotions and feel overwhelmed.

-Some of VITAS’ comprehensive services for families of patients at the end stage of a neurological disease include:
+Some of VITAS’ comprehensive services for families of patients with advanced neurological disease include:

 - Caregiver education and training – The family caregiver is vital in helping hospice professionals care for the patient.
 As the patient gets weaker, symptoms increase and communication becomes more difficult.
 We relieve families’ concerns by educating them on how best to care for their loved one.